project-anacapa/course-github-org-tool/README.md

     * MACHINE_USER_NAME
     * MACHINE_USER_KEY

+1. Optionally, a name for your application.
+If you don't choose one, heroku will choose one for you such as `mashed-potatoes-85352`.
+You may want to think of a better one in advance, such as `ucsb-cs99-s15-signup` or `ucsd-cse-spis-2017-signup`.
+But that's up to you.

-Once you have those three things ready, you can deploy to Heroku with a few mouse clicks.
+Once you have those four things ready, you can deploy to Heroku with a few mouse clicks.

 # Steps to take